 Jim has been serving as an adjunct faculty member at Hult for the last three years teaching the “IT for Managers” course.
 He has also taught several courses at the graduate and undergraduate level at Northeastern University and Boston University.
 Jim’s business background includes independent consulting as well as senior management consulting at Ernst & Young and office director of IT consulting for a division of Deloitte.
 His experience also includes Chief Information Officer of four companies across pharmaceutical, manufacturing and services industries.
 As a Vice President of IT at Houghton Mifflin, Jim had responsibility for the Program Management Office and led the IT Infrastructure support function of that company.
 As Vice president and CIO of the Shipley Company he led global IT initiatives in the U.S., Europe and Asia.
 With this breadth of experience, Jim brings to Hult a business focused and pragmatic application of IT best practices which he thoroughly enjoys sharing through the framework of Hult’s education platform.

-Dr. Merwyn Strate is currently the Dean with Hult International School of Business in Dubai, United Arab Emirates.
+Dr. Merwyn Strate is currently a professor of Operations Management with Hult International School of Business in Dubai, United Arab Emirates.
 Prior to his appointment to the Hult faculty he was an Associate Professor and Chair of the Management Department in the School of Business at the American University in Dubai.
 Previous academic experience includes being appointed Assistant Professor of Organizational Leadership at Purdue University in Indiana and time spent at the University of Nebraska as both a graduate teaching/research assistant.
 Professor Strate earned his Ph.D. in Human Resource Development at the University of Nebraska.
 He also holds an MBA from the University of Nebraska and a Bachelor’s degree from Wayne State College in business administration and economics.
 While studying for his doctorate, Professor Strate participated in research activities focusing on Leadership and Organization Development.
 Previous experience includes over 20 years working with the Goodyear Tire and Rubber Company in a variety of leadership and management capacities in the areas of accounting, finance, marketing, sales, customer service, and operations management.
 Dr. Strate has also served as President and CEO of a successful franchise development company in addition to being involved with several family owned businesses.
 His personal interests include golf, fly fishing, hiking, diving and reading.

 Professor Vannoni has more than 15 years international experience in media, corporate communications, digital marketing, and social media.
 He holds a MBA from Boston University and began his career at CNN International's Business-Today show.
 Dr. Vannoni's current clients include a USD4 billion market-cap company as well as the Italian energy regulator.
 In 2005, he was Elected Member of the Board at the American Chamber of Commerce in Croatia.